LNP-BP/client_side_validation/README.md

 This library consists of the following main three components, which define independent parts constituting together client-side-validation API and its core functionality.
 These are:
-- Strict encoding (LNPBP-7 standard): binary standard of encoding client-side-validated data
+- Strict encoding ([LNPBP-7] and [LNPBP-42] standards): binary standard of
+  encoding client-side-validated data and network addresses
 - Commit-verify scheme and its client-side-validation specific implementations
-  * consensus commitments
+  * consensus commitments ([LNPBP-9] standard)
-  * multi-commitments (LNPBP-4 standard)
+  * multi-commitments ([LNPBP-4] standard)
-- Single-use-seals (LNPBP-8 standard)
+- Single-use-seals ([LNPBP-8] standard)

 ## Usage

-The repository contains rust libraries for client-side validation and command-line tools for debugging/low-level hacking mode.
+The repository contains rust libraries for client-side validation.

 ### Use library in other projects

-To use libraries, you just need lates version of libraries, published to [crates.io](https://crates.io) into `[dependencies]` section of your project `Cargo.toml`.
+To use libraries, you just need latest version of libraries, published to [crates.io](https://crates.io) into `[dependencies]` section of your project `Cargo.toml`.
 Here is the full list of available libraries from this repository: